aws-quickstart/cdk-eks-blueprints/docs/teams.md

 You can create your own team implementations by creating classes that inherit from `ApplicationTeam`.

-### ApplicationTeam
+### ApplicationTeam class

-To create an `ApplicationTeam` for your cluster, implement a class that extends `ApplicationTeam`.
+To create an application team, implement a class that extends `ApplicationTeam`.
 You must supply a team name and an array of users.

 ```typescript
 export class TeamAwesome extends ApplicationTeam {